baleada/docs/src/prose/logic/classes/Recognizeable.md

 ## Construct a `Recognizeable` instance
 :::

-To construct a `Recognizeable` instance (Object), use the `Recognizeable` constructor, which takes two parameters:
+To construct a `Recognizeable` instance (Object), use the `Recognizeable` constructor, which accepts two parameters:

 ::: ariaLabel="Recognizeable constructor parameters" classes="wide-4"
 | Parameter | Type | Required | Description |